Joel Grant: Grimsby Town

 In July 2021, Grant joined National League side Grimsby Town following his release from Swindon.

 Following an injury setback, Grant eventually made his debut on 6 November 2021 in an FA Cup tie away at Kidderminster Harriers.

 On 16 February 2022, manager Paul Hurst commented that Grant was available for loan following a difficult period blighted by injury.
 "There hasn't been any interest, I am surprised when there is an experienced player with his record, prior to this season.
 At the minute, the phone has been quiet on that one.
 I think the injuries have been a major part of it (his struggles).
 He has been training for a couple of months but when he came in he wasn't up to speed.
 He had a setback and from then it's been a struggle really.
 Sometimes things that look good don't work out.
 You have to say, if we're being honest, that's how it looks as we speak.
 That's one that hasn't gone to plan."

 On 8 April 2022, Grant was released by mutual consent, he had only made two substitute appearances for The Mariners during the season.

 Nantwich Town

 Ahead of the 2022–23 season, Grant signed for non-league team Nantwich Town, scoring on his debut in a friendly against Wrexham.
+In November 2022, whilst on the books at Nantwich Town, Grant was involved in a serious car crash which effectively stopped him playing football.